 Pure di fave e cicorielle and Muersi fritti

 The next two dishes for me go hand and hand and really represent the term ‘cucina povera‘.
 These go way back in time and represent the type of dishes people use to eat back in the day when eating meat was not an option.

 Pure di fave e cicorielle – dry broad bean puree served with sautéed cicorie (which is an edible wild plant found in these ends, actually part of the dandelion family- cool fact huh?!) served with bread.

-Muersi grotto or Panecotto – fried stale bread (nothing would get wasted) cooked in olive oil with broccoli rabe and cannelloni beans.
+Muersi fritti or Panecotto – fried stale bread (nothing would get wasted) cooked in olive oil with broccoli rabe and cannelloni beans.
 To be honest, this dish can be made with anything.
 Whatever vegetable or pulses were available at the time